 Notch has added a small chance that ghasts can spawn near active portals in the real world in the 1.5 update.
 However, this is not as terrible as it sounds given that the real world, unlike the Nether, has no ceiling, Ghasts in the real world will mainly just float off into the sky and harmlessly fly around the cloudline.

-Spider jockeys are very rare in Minecraft.
-They appear as a Spider being ridden by a skeleton.
+Spider jockeys, a spider being ridden by a skeleton, are very rare to see.
 Every time a spider spawns there is a 1% chance it will spawn with a skeleton on its back making it a Spider Jockey.
 The creature retains the ability of a spider to climb up walls and the skeleton's ability to fire arrows making it a formidable enemy.
 The game still treats the mob as two separate entities, though, with the spider and the skeleton having separate health and when one is killed the other will remain.
 The movement of the spider jockey is decided by the spider.

 Blazes are mobs found in the Nether.
 They usually spawn from monster spawners inside Nether Fortresses.
-Like most spawners, it will start spawning when the player cones with in 16 blocks of the spawner.
+Like most spawners, it will start spawning when the player comes within 16 blocks of the spawner.
 When they encounter the player, they will start flying and throwing fire charges at the player.
 When killed by the player they will drop Blaze rods.
-A bow is a good weapon to use against Blazes seeing as they can fly.

 The game has four difficulties as well as a Hardcore Mode.